Kayro Flores Heatley

-Kayro Flores Heatley (born 1 April 1998) is an Italian footballer who plays for Atletico Fiuggi.
+Kayro Flores Heatley (born 1 April 1998) is an Italian footballer who plays for Serie D club Real Forte Querceta.

 Career

 Measuring 184 cm tall, Flores was part of the Lazio youth program before switching to the Nike Academy until January 2016 when he was spotted by Lupa Castelli Roma who signed him.

-Wearing the colors of Serie D club Nuorese Calcio in 2017, the Nicaraguan featured 9 times there, moving to Südtirol after a few months.
+Wearing the colors of Serie D club Nuorese in 2017, the Nicaraguan featured 9 times there, moving to Südtirol after a few months.

 On 12 August 2018 he signed with Serie C club Cavese.

 On 23 August 2019, he moved to Arzignano on a 2-year contract.

 On 8 August 2020 he signed a one-year contract with an extension option with Piacenza.

 On 19 January 2021 he joined Fano.

 On 2 November 2021 he moved to Atletico Fiuggi in Serie D.